-In previous years the vast majority of pupils receive their first choice of subject so there is a very high chance.
+In previous years most pupils receive their first choice of subject so there is a very high chance.
 However, due to timetable restrictions, this might not always be possible.
 In these rare cases, we will take your first reserve subject as a substitute.